YeemBoi/L293/readme.txt

 This library is in the public domain.

-As opposed to having one class which controls the whole IC, each class you create with this library controls one motor.
-When you are creating a class, there are three main arguments:
+As opposed to having one object which controls the whole IC, each L293 object you create with this library controls one motor.
+When you are creating an object, there are three main arguments:
 1: The pin that connects to the "A" input on the H-Bridge
 2: The pin that connects to the "B" input on the H-Bridge
 3: The PWM speed input on the H-Bridge